bcmichael/RNMR-Docs/docs/command/full_command.md

 PPS       | Checks for existence of pp symbol | TYP, NAM | None, None | None | None SIG       | Checks for signal | NAM | None | None | None

-The flags for `TST ARV` have the following meanings:
+The qualifiers for `TST ARV` have the following meanings:

 Flag | Description
 ---- | -----------